chrischizinski/SNR_R_Group/_posts/2016-09-23-Wrangling.md

 6. Create a new column called `inland` which is a binary value of whether the region is inland or not
 7. Arrange by country, common_name, and year
 8. Create a new column called log_catch that is the log of prod

-Then
-Our first goals:

-1. Generate a unique ID for each fishery
+9. Generate a unique ID for each fishery

-2. Calculate the mean log lifetime catch of each fishery
+10. Calculate the mean log lifetime catch of each fishery

-3. Calculate the coefficient of variation of each fishery
+11. Calculate the coefficient of variation of each fishery

-4. Filter out fisheries with short time series (< 10 yrs)
+12. Filter out fisheries with short time series (< 10 yrs)

-5. If you are feeling up to it, display the regression of fishery vs CV.
+13. If you are feeling up to it, display CVs among the fisheries.